-Located midway between Asheville and Charlotte, the Lake Lure area of the Blue Ridge Foothills has been a gem since its settlers searched for gold, becoming the birthplace of America’s first one-dollar gold coin.
-You can discover its history, which includes connections to movies, and lay claim to top-notch cuisine, accommodations and adventures during a 3-day trip.
+Located midway between Asheville and Charlotte, the Lake Lure area of the Blue Ridge Foothills has been a gem since its settlers searched for gold, becoming the birthplace of America’s first $1 gold coin.
+You can discover its history – which includes connections to movies – and lay claim to top-notch cuisine, accommodations and adventures during a three-day trip.

 Day 1: See the Sights

 The park offers six hiking trails, all of which provide spectacular views and chances to see rare plants and animals.
-The Outcroppings Trail’s 499 steps take you to the top of the park’s centerpiece – 315-foot Chimney Rock – where panoramic views stretch 75 miles.
-Follow gentle rolling Hickory Nut Falls Trail to the second-highest waterfall in the East and setting for the 1992 movie The Last of the Mohicans.
+The Outcroppings Trail’s 494 steps take you to the top of the park’s centerpiece – 315-foot Chimney Rock – where panoramic views stretch 75 miles.
+Follow gentle rolling Hickory Nut Falls Trail to one of the tallest waterfalls in the East and setting for the 1992 movie The Last of the Mohicans.
 It’s a strenuous 0.6 miles up Exclamation Point Trail, but it offers the best chance to see a peregrine falcon, which has the ability to dive at a speed of 200 miles per hour to snatch prey midair.
 Continue from here along the Skyline Trail to the top of Hickory Nut Falls.

 Hunt a post-hike lunch at Riverwatch Bar & Grill on Chimney Rock Village’s main strip.
-Enjoy a burger, sandwich or beer-battered Rocky Broad hot dog on one of its riverside decks.
-If you need to cool down further, stop for one of Hickory Nut Gorge Brewery’s craft beers, which range from citrusy pale ale to coffee-flavored porter.
+Enjoy a burger, sandwich or hot dog on one of its riverside decks.
+If you need to cool down further, stop for one of Hickory Nut Gorge Brewery’s craft beers, which range from a citrusy pale ale to a coffee-flavored porter.
 You’ll also want to carve out time to check out some of the shops in Chimney Rock Village, including Bubba O’Leary’s General Store and Chimney Rock Gemstone Mine, for keepsakes to take home.

 Day 2: Seek Outdoor Adventure